Amazon launches ECS Anywhere in general availability

 Amazon today announced the launch in general availability of Amazon ECS Anywhere, an extension of the company’s Elastic Container Service (ECS) that allows Amazon Web Services (AWS) customers to deploy native Amazon ECS tasks in any computing environment.
 Amazon says that the service includes the traditional AWS managed infrastructure, as well as customer-managed infrastructure and a fully managed control plan running in the cloud.

-ECS Anywhere is designed for AWS customers who’ve made significant capital investments in their datacenters or who operate in highly-regulated industries, Amazon says.
+ECS Anywhere is designed for AWS customers who’ve made significant capital investments in their datacenters or who operate in highly regulated industries, Amazon says.
 While these customers may be all-in on cloud, they also have to consider practical constraints like financial resources or specialized workloads that inhibit them.
-Their deployment requirements may go beyond AWS-owned infrastructure and they might not be able to afford to use different container management technologies for different deployment targets.
+Their deployment requirements may go beyond AWS-owned infrastructure, and they might not be able to afford to use different container management technologies for different deployment targets.

 Amazon describes ECS Anywhere as an infrastructure-agnostic product that works with virtual machines, bare-metal hardware, and other infrastructure types running supported operating systems.
 In disconnected scenarios, ECS Anywhere tasks continue running on customer managed infrastructure, while cloud connectivity is required to update or scale the tasks or to connect to other in-region AWS services at runtime.